Go to the internal Admin interface and select the relevant client or Business Unit.

 The Business Unit Context tab stores the active Box Context Source Binding and verifies service-account access.

-The context lake extracts and indexes prompt-ready chunks and facts without giving the model unrestricted memory.
+The context lake extracts and indexes prompt-ready non-index chunks and facts without giving the model unrestricted memory.
+Slow live refresh falls back to the current prompt-ready pack rather than leaving a run leased indefinitely.

 The task is matched to a configured Business Unit and its source assets.

-Approved context, consultant notes, and evidence are compacted for the selected skill.
+Approved context, consultant notes, processing-folder signals, communications context, artifact capsules, and evidence pointers are compacted for the selected skill without dumping raw memory into the prompt.

 Reports should separate approved context, task notes, data evidence, and caveats when material.